leofiore/uptime-lite/README.md

 (You may need to use `uptime.__main__`, depending on your version of Python.)

 Full documentation [here](http://pythonhosted.org/uptime/).
 Works with any version of Python from 2.5 on, including Python 3.

-Tested on a bunch of platforms, expected to work on a bunch more.
-See the documentation for details.

-For a list of platforms I'm working on adding, see [here](TODO.md).
-Know any others I should add?
-[Let me know.](https://github.com/Cairnarvon/uptime/issues)